imperva/stepping/README.md

     }
 ```

-# Kill Process
+### Kill Process
 In case a single process hosts multiple Algos, Stepping expose a way to kill the entire process in case of exception, including
 working Steps that are not the cause of the failure.
 This way you can rest assure that if needed the entire process will
 shutdown and not hang-up.

 To support that a new SteppingSystemCriticalException has been introduced in version 3.6.0.
 By throwing this exception Stepping you instruct Stepping to consider the exception as Critical and thus enable Stepping
 to kill the entire process.

 ### Distribution Strategy
 When "Shout" is triggered, internally Stepping detects the DistributionPolicy attached to the 'callee' Step (the destination Step),
-and deleagtes the handling to it the distribution logic.
-Stepping implements two basic Distribution Policies:
+and delegates the handling to its the distribution logic.
+Stepping delivers two basic builtin Distribution Strategy:

 - All2AllDistributionStrategy: This policy is the default and the simplest one.
 It is designed to send the same data to each
 Step that is registered to the specific 'Subject'

 - EvenDistributionStrategy - This policy is the default behaviour used for Duplicated Nodes (more about this in the next paragraph).
 In this case each duplicated node will get an even chunk of data.